chris-paterson/Recall/README.md

         - Maybe we just specify a directory (possibly an env variable)
         - The specified directory should have git enabled so we can just invoke commands

+## TODO

+- Print example usage for command attempted, not just the generic one